 - After you’ve successfully downloaded the MT5 desktop terminal from the desired broker, open the MT5 client’s instance.

-- Now, open MetaEditor 5 and create a new EA (template), something like we’ve demonstrated down there.
+- Now, open MetaEditor 5 and create a new EA (template), something as we’ve demonstrated down there.

 - Now, after selecting all text on the template by tapping Ctrl + A, and deleting them all, paste the text you copied from MT4.

-MetaTrader 5 comes with other orders system, (for instance, open, close, select, send, and so on) methods.
+MetaTrader 5 comes with other order systems (for instance, open, close, select, send, and so on) methods.
 However, for the conversion from MT4 to MT5 EA, the easiest method as per our experts is using one library – mq4.mqh.